boyac/pyFolio/README.md

 ## pyFolio Overview

-This document outlines my investment strategy development process and past investment journey, showcasing key milestones and performance highlights.
+This document outlines part of my investment strategy development process and past investment journey, showcasing key milestones and performance highlights.
 A significant component of this journey involves the use of quantitative tools and in-depth analysis.

 **Key Features**

 *   Python 2.7 Compatibility: Ensures robustness and backward compatibility.
 *   Attribution Analysis: Focuses on the attribution of excess returns relative to benchmarks.
-*   Portfolio Construction: Allows for advanced strategies in building optimized portfolios.

 **Contributing**